tdunham19/OrbiSeq/test/README.md

 This directory contains small test datasets from BTV17 samples sequenced side-by-side on Illumina and Nanopore platforms.

-Additionally metadata for the samples is included here with accession numbers from when this was originally sequenced in 2018: [minimal metadata](./test_metadata.xlsx)
+Additionally metadata for the samples is included here with accession numbers from when this was originally sequenced in 2018: [test metadata](./test_metadata.xlsx)

 These datasets include: